justdvnsh/Python/README.md

 # Python
 Learn the high level programming language Python from the ground up with this helpful repository which covers everything between basic numerical operations right up to Data Structures and Algorithms.
-Commits welcome, must meet PEP8 coding standard.
+Commits welcome, must meet [The PEP8 Style Guide](https://www.python.org/dev/peps/pep-0008/)

 ### Installing Everything You Need